JJWTimmer/travis-ci-demo/README.md

 # ci demo - calculator with redis #

 Don't ask me why a calculator needs Redis...
 Ok you can...
 I couldn't think of something else simple and light to demo a service container.

+By the way, this repo was created with the SBT fresh plugin, but I modified it already quite a bit.

 - Jasper Timmer